 (9 certifiable semester units or 12-15 quarter units with at least one course from each of A1, A2, and A3)

 A1 Oral Communication:

 - 1. Demonstrate clear and precise oral expression. - 2.
 Identity and use culturally competent communication practices. - 3.
-Analyze how communication practices impact experiences.
+Analyze how communication practices impact experiences. - One course from the following:

 Communication Studies 1A, 3, 4, 6, 12, 20